 Instead of performing go/no-go tests to a given threshold, the measurements were performed parametrically by applying a wider range of RFI power level while measuring the decrease of the post-correlation C/No of the used GNSS receiver.

 The measurement setup is shown in Figure 4.
-One can see two separate signal paths, one for the GALILEO E6B/C signal and one for the currently tested amateur radio signal out of Groups 1-4.
+One can see two separate signal paths, one for the GALILEO E6B/C signal and one for the currently tested amateur radio signal.
 The RFI signals were applied separately, one after the other.
 Victim and interfering signals from both sides are added at controlled power level and fed into the GNSS receiver.

 All receiver input signals are also available to a set of monitoring and measurement equipment (devices 11, 12 and 13).
 The receiver, like all other active elements in the test set-up, except the RSA (device 11), are interconnected and controlled via LAN.
 Some test cases include a special Interference Suppression Unit (ISU, device number 24) which is then inserted in front of the GNSS receivers input.
 Precision step attenuators in both paths enable controlled setting of signal levels.
 This concept was preferred as it assures reproducible test conditions of the RF power levels.
 This allowed to compensate the power loss due to the ISU insertion, making sure that the victim receiver is always supplied with the same C/No.